h-sarhan/miniRT/README.md

 # About

 MiniRT is a 3D rendering software based on the ray tracing algorithm.
-The subject only requires you to render static images based on a text file describing the scene.
-A lot of our time was spent working on additional features focused on real-time interactivity in the 3D environment.
+The subject only requires you to render static images based on a text file describing the scene, but our miniRT has a lot of additional features.
+A lot of our time was spent working on features focused on real-time interactivity in the 3D environment.

 # Features
 ## Mandatory